polascin/hdTickets/README.md

 ### Development Guidelines
 - Follow PSR-12 coding standards for PHP
 - Use TypeScript for all new JavaScript code
-- Write comprehensive test coverage for new features
+- Write comprehensive test coverage for new features using Pest
 - Follow semantic commit message conventions
 - Ensure all local checks pass before merging (e.g., make full-check)

+### Welcome Page
+The canonical welcome page is at `/` and features:
+- Semantic HTML with accessibility (WCAG 2.2 AA)
+- Performance optimisations (target LCP ≤ 2.5s, CLS < 0.1)
+- SEO metadata with Open Graph and structured data
+- Legacy routes (`/welcome`, `/welcome-modern`) redirect permanently to `/`
+- See `docs/WELCOME_REBUILD_COMPLETE.md` for implementation details

 ## 📄 License